Aymen-Nacer/Build-IBM-Watson-Assistant-Chatbot/README.md

 # Build-IBM-Watson-Assistant
-in this repo i build IBM Watson Assitant that are enabled to answer for working hours questions in different regions.
+in this repo i build IBM Watson Assitant that are enabled to answer about working hours questions for different regions.

 intents: